mgoytia1/lab_home/README.md

 You can access [my Lab website](https://goytia-researchlab.weebly.com/) to see what is going on with our research project at [Spelman College](https://www.spelman.edu/).

-You can access the Independent Research (BIO487) course on [Research on Microbiomes and impact of disruptions here] (https://github.com/mgoytia1/lab_home/blob/master/bio487_week1).
+You can access the Independent Research (BIO487) course on [Research on Microbiomes and impact of disruptions here](https://github.com/mgoytia1/lab_home/blob/master/bio487_week1).

 ### Dr. Goytia's background